 NEXT: Define a “people- centered” challenge.

-DISCOVERY STEP 2: Observe people in a strong qualitative study.
+DISCOVERY STEP 2: Enhance quantitative data by observing people in a strong qualitative study.

 The depth of your challenge will determine the depth of your Discovery research.